tls-md/tls-md/TLS/Concepts/HAPPEN.md

 ARISE as AN EVENT.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The only word that corresponds to a notion of an event occurring is yǒu 有.
+1. The only word that corresponds to a notion of an event occurring is yǒu [[有]].
-2. Rán 然 can refer to something tending to happen in general.
+2. Rán [[然]] can refer to something tending to happen in general.
 ## Modern Chinese Criteria
 發生
 出現